syedsaqib2457/php-hash/readme.md

 #### Security

-Each deployed node is automated by interacting with free open-source code to make sure there are no unauthorized backdoor actions.
+Each deployed node is automated by interacting with open-source code to make sure there are no unauthorized backdoor actions.

 Prevent IP addresses on each node from getting blacklisted on specific websites and networks with granular egress request limitation rules for forwarding proxies and reverse proxies.